HEIGE-PCloud/Notion-Hugo/README.md

 ### Configure you Hugo site

-On the page you just shared with the integration, click on the "share" button again, then click the "copy link" button on the bottom right to copy the link to this page.
+On the page you just shared with the integration, click on the **share** button again, then click the **copy link** button on the bottom right to copy the link to this page.

 <picture>
 <source width="539" media="(prefers-color-scheme: light)" srcset="https://user-images.githubusercontent.com/52968553/188318147-b0bd8af1-b48c-4a10-b313-3789102f00ce.png">